i10416/site/docs/hello-laika/README.md

       implicitly[Sync[F]].pure(newTree)
 ```

+### Extension

 Extension may contain custom directives.

-For example, you can define `Directive` that dynamically generates link to previous/next post for a post.
+For example, you can define a `Directive` that dynamically generates link to previous/next post for a post.

 ```scala
 val prevDoc = Templates.create("prevDoc") {